 -it’s Tuesday (because, really, for some reason Tuesday is hard.)

-The Chocolate Emergency Cake comes together in a snap using very few tools, and it’s frosted and served WARM (none of that sitting around staring at the cake, willing it to get cool enough to frost).
+The Emergency Chocolate Cake comes together in a snap using very few tools, and it’s frosted and served WARM (none of that sitting around staring at the cake, willing it to get cool enough to frost).
 MMMMMMMmmmmm Makes me happy just thinking about it.
 This is not some sophisticated creation…it’s a warm, comforting, chocolatey, hunk of gooey goodness.

 And suddenly, you are ready to tackle anything, even 8 tone deaf Teenage boys playing Rock Band.

-Chocolate Emergency Cake
+Emergency Chocolate Cake Recipe

 - Serves: well… some things you want to keep for yourself, but it makes a 9 by 13 inch pan